LCAS/RKN/n_link_sim/README.md

 Simulators for double and quad link pendulum.

 ## Prerequisites
-Swig (and something that compiles C programs (only tested with gcc 5.4))
+Swig (and something that compiles c code)

 ## Install